obsidiansystems/ledger-app-tezos/README.md

 * We access that node through tezos-client
 * We store our client's keys on the ledger

+Note that `tezos-client` will not only not support certain commands unless the node is installed, but the error messages for those commands will not even indicate that those commands are possible.
+If a command documented here gives an `Unrecognized command` error, make sure you have a node running.

 ### Side note about key generation

 Every Ledger generates public and private keys for `ed25519`, `secp256k1`, or